Contents

 Silicone Implants

 Silicone breast implants are made of a silicone shell filled with silicone gel.
+Gummy bear breast implants are one of the silicone options offered at our practice.
 These implants feel the closest to natural breast tissue.
 Since they are inserted already filled, the incisions tend to be longer.
 If silicone implants were to rupture, the silicone gel typically stays inside the scar capsule which the body forms around the implant.
 As a result, the rupture is often not realized until an MRI scan or a mammogram is performed.

 Regardless of which type of implant you choose, the breast implant surgery will involve an incision.
 The breast augmentation incisions that are used include the periareolar incision (around the areola), the inframammary incision (in the breast crease), or the transaxillary incision (in the armpit).
 The type of incision pattern that is right for you can be discussed during your consultation.
 The breast implants will be placed through these incisions into the breast pocket either on top of or underneath the chest muscle.
 Incisions will then be closed with sutures.